CricketBr/Crickets-Shorthand-Site/carry-on-main.md

 My intention is to begin by assuming you can read the Fully Written Style, and add a new rule every few lines.
 I will prioritize rules that I find the most useful, but and introduce them more frequently to save what's left of my sanity.

-I'll also be speedbuilding each passage, so might also share that version.
+I'll speedbuild each passage, so might also share that version.

 It's a plan.
 In pencil.